 This show just made it more evident that everyone is suffering from spring fever.
 The sunny skies during the event didn’t help.
 Everyone is ready to go outdoors, and many have already made plans for their first fishing trip of the season.

 Ice fishers have enjoyed a long season of safe ice on Banks Lake, but that is going to change.
 Recently the Bureau of Reclamation began pumping water out of Lake Roosevelt into Banks, and that will certainly destabilize the ice.
-The first area to be impacted with be at the north end, near Coulee Playland Resort.
+The first area to be impacted will be at the north end, near Coulee Playland Resort.
 Potholes Reservoir and Billy Clapp will see the effects of the beginning of the annual operational activities of the Bureau on March first.
 The agency will begin to operate the Potholes Reservoir/O’Sullivan Dam outlet works, at this time.
 Water will begin flowing into Billy Clapp Reservoir on March first and the Bureau of Reclamation will start operating the Billy Clapp Reservoir Dam outlet works on March 14th.

 While many anglers will miss the opportunity to fish for whitefish through the ice, this is good news for anglers who enjoy fishing for walleye, bass and trout on Banks Lake, Billy Clapp, Moses Lake and Potholes Reservoir.
 With the changing level of these reservoirs the ice will really start to break up and spring fishing will follow close behind.
-On another note, the Quincy Area Lakes and others that traditionally open on March 1st will most likely be frozen
+On another note, the Quincy Area Lakes and others that traditionally open on March 1st will most likely be frozen.